wenyan-lang/wenyan/README.md

 ### The Compiler

-Clone the repo, (OR simply download `./build/wenyan` and set its executable bit `chmod +x wenyan`).
-Then run `./build/wenyan` to compile your wenyan souce code to target language.
+Clone the repo, (OR simply download `./build/wenyan.js` and set its executable bit `chmod +x wenyan.js`).
+Then run `./build/wenyan.js` to compile your wenyan souce code to target language.
 Calling the compiler without arguments prints the help message, reporduced below:

 ```
 Usage: wenyan [options] [input files]